kaiorosa1/100-days-of-code/log.md

 ### Day 35: February 28, 2019

 **Today's Progress**: I've finished the tutorial about creating objects in the canvas and animating it.
 I've learned about ES6 features about let, const and a bit of arrow functions.
+First time I got stuck on a challenge on FCC.
+I'm learning about higher order function as map(), filter(), and reduce().

 **Thoughts**: I want to change what I've doing with the tutuorial.
+I think I understood the challenge but the thing I'm not sure is key to solving the problem.
+Maybe I didn't as much as I think.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/a245b4e12ddd53e4a3c8ce59a318535549aa4c57